 Children’s Term to 25

 You can add a children’s “Term to 25” rider to your term or whole life insurance coverage.
-You can purchase up to $10,000 in coverage for a dependent child between the ages of 30 days and 23 years with this rider.
+You can purchase up to $10,000 in coverage for a dependent child between 30 days and 23 years with this rider.
 Before the kid reaches the age of 25, the policy may be converted to a whole life plan.

 Terminal Illness Accelerated Benefit